Rent vs Buy Calculator India: Home Loan or Keep Renting?

 The EMI vs rent gap is the most important factor in determining how quickly the renter's investment corpus grows.
 A larger gap means the renter invests more monthly, widening the advantage of renting in early years.

-Assumes 20% down payment, 8.5% home loan rate, 20-year tenure, 7% property appreciation and 12% investment return.
+Assumes 20% down payment, 8.5% home loan rate (floating rates are benchmarked to the RBI repo rate), 20-year tenure, 7% property appreciation and 12% investment return.
 EMI includes principal + interest only.
 Actual break-even varies by specific location and timing.

 Key Facts and Figures: Rent vs Buy in India